Dustyroom/flat-kit-doc/index.md

 > **TIP.** Animate Cel layer size, Specular size or Rim size — to get a neat transition effect.

 **Height Gradient.** This effect overlays a gradient from opaque selected color to transparent color onto everything you’ve set before.
-Height Gradient is absolute, it depends on the position of the object on the scene.
-If you would like to make a relative height gradient, duplicate the material and adjust the height gradient.
+Height Gradient is global (absolute) per material, it doesn't depend on obejct's boundaries.
+If you would like to make a relative gradient (for instance, each object holding one material to contain an entire gradient within itself), duplicate the material and adjust the height gradient.
+Alternatively, you can use a _Curve_ mode of _Stylized Surface_.

 ![Height Gradient.
 Inspector interface](FlatKit_Manual_Images/gradient_height_parameters.png)
 > _Height Gradient._ Inspector interface

-_Gradient Color_ picks the parameter’s own color to fade into from transparency.
+- _Gradient Color_ picks the parameter’s own color to fade into from transparency.
-_Center X_ and _Y_ are initial points from where the effect takes effect.
+- _Center X_ and _Y_ are initial points from where the effect takes effect.
 Adjust these to move the gradient across the scene.
-Center X is useful if you engage _Gradient Angle_, which means the rotation of the Gradient.
+Center X is useful if you engage - _Gradient Angle_, which means the rotation of the Gradient.
-_Size_ determines how steep the transition of Gradient is.
+- _Size_ determines how steep the transition of Gradient is.
 The further the value is from 0 (zero) — the more gradual the effect is.
 Negative values flip the Gradient.
-_Gradient Angle_ rotates the gradient.
+- _Gradient Angle_ rotates the gradient.

-More about the nature and use of _Height Gradient_ is covered in the _‘Terrain’ Shader_ section of this manual.
+A bit more about the nature and use of _Height Gradient_ is covered in the [_‘Terrain’ Shader_](https://github.com/Dustyroom/flat-kit-doc/blob/master/index.md#36-terrain-shader) section of this manual.

 *_Setting the colors from scripts_*.
 The following are the color field names for manipulation via the code for tweening, randomization etc:
 *   `_Color`: the primary color, “Color” in the inspector,